Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Context Injection

-When embedding an agent in a multi-tenant app, you need API calls to include tenant-specific identifiers (user ID, org ID, household ID, etc.) so the downstream API returns only that tenant's data. contextInjection automates this — the runtime reads values from the scope context (passed with the chat request) and injects them into every API call to this connection.
+When embedding an agent in a multi-tenant app, you need API calls to include tenant-specific identifiers (user ID, org ID, workspace ID, etc.) so the downstream API returns only that tenant's data. contextInjection automates this — the runtime reads values from the scope context (passed with the chat request) and injects them into every API call to this connection.

 {